 During the first two weeks of November 2020, hurricanes Eta and Iota hit the archipelago of San Andrés, Providencia and Santa Catalina.
 On the island of Providencia, approximately 98% of the infrastructure suffered structural damage.
 Similarly, on the island of San Andrés, 1,400 homes, 60 commercial establishments and 100 accommodations were partially damaged, and 15 houses were totally destroyed.
 Further, Hurricane Eta caused flooding in the Department of Magdalena that affected 26,000 people.
 On November 20, 2020, the IDB approved a donation of U.S. \$400,000 for the purchase of goods such as drinking water, food and other basic necessities.
-On December 14, 2020, the Government announced a plan to rebuild the islands, called Plan 100, that aims to start in January 2021 and finish by April 2021.
+Additionally, at the IDB Assembly on March 16, 2021, the Executive Director of the IDB for Colombia and Peru, Sergio Díaz Granados, gave a donation of approximately U.S. \$47,000 in the name of employees and friends of the IDB to finance projects related to the reconstruction of the archipelago of San Andrés and Providencia.